hadim/bain/README.md

 ### Final Assembly

-Once you've checked that everything works you can solder both boards and insert them in a fancy 3D printed custom case.
+Once you've checked that everything works you can assemble both chips with a [FeatherWing proto board](https://www.adafruit.com/product/2884).

-TODO

 ## Home Assistant